JenPalacios/coding-jungle-youTube/Everything You Need to Know About HTML.md

 ## Undersand the structure

-Below is a snippet of the very basic an HTML page should have to render correctly in the browser.
+Below is a snippet of the very basics an HTML page should have to render correctly in the browser.

 ```html
 <!DOCTYPE html>